microsoft/pyright/docs/type-stubs.md

 ## Importance of Type Stub Files

 Regardless of the search path, Pyright always attempts to resolve an import with a type stub (“.pyi”) file before falling back to a python source (“.py”) file.
-If a type stub cannot be located for an external import, that import will be treated as a “black box” for purposes of type analysis.
-Any symbols imported from these modules will be of type “Unknown”, and wildcard imports (of the form `from foo import *`) will not populate the module’s namespace with specific symbol names.
+If a type stub cannot be located for an external import, Pyright will try to use inline type information if the module is part of a package that contains a “py.typed” file (defined in [PEP 561](https://www.python.org/dev/peps/pep-0561/)).
+If the module is part of a package that doesn’t contain a “py.typed” file, Pyright will treat all of the symbols imported from these modules will be of type “Unknown”, and wildcard imports (of the form `from foo import *`) will not populate the module’s namespace with specific symbol names.

 Why does Pyright not attempt (by default) to determine types from imported python sources?
 There are several reasons.